EurAsia Daily: Criticism

 In 2016, there was a conflict with Russian Academy of Sciences academician Alexei Arbatov over issues of Russian foreign policy and security.

-Already in 2017, RFE/RL characterized EurAsia Daily as "long known for its militant pro-Kremlin orientation", giving low marks to both the quality of the publication about Azerbaijan's politics and its one-sidedness.

-In 2018, RFE/RL claimed that EADaily conducted a false fact-checking of Russia Today's statements about chemical attacks in Syria.
+In 2017, RFE/RL characterized EurAsia Daily as "long known for its militant pro-Kremlin orientation", giving low marks to both the quality of the publication about Azerbaijan's politics and its one-sidedness.
+In 2018, RFE/RL alleged that EADaily conducted a false fact-checking of Russia Today's statements about chemical attacks in Syria.

 Also according to the results of the investigation conducted in 2018 by the Belarusian Republican Expert Commission, the materials published on the websites Regnum, Lenta.ru and EADaily by their authors questioned the sovereignty of Belarus, the texts contained insulting statements against the Belarusian people, their history, language and culture.

 Since 2019, the publication, together with the Sputnik agency, has been actively promoting conspiracy theories around the COVID-2019 epidemic; also, an unverified story about a man allegedly living in a bear den for a month received wide media coverage.

 In the same year, Jamestown Foundation expert Armen Grigoryan mentioned EADaily among the publications promoting conspiracy theories about businessman George Soros' interests in the change of power in Armenia.

 In 2020, the State Military Industry Committee of Belarus accused the publication of forgery and an attempt to stir up a scandal about Belarus' arms supplies to the U.S.: according to their statement, "Eurasia Daily's information dump is like an attempt to ‘find a black cat in a dark room, especially when it is not there’".